sequana/variant_calling/README.rst

 ========= ======================================================================
 Version   Description
 ========= ======================================================================
-0.12.0    * set all apptainers containers and add vcf to bcf conversions
+1.0.0     * use last warppers and graphviz apptainer 0.12.0    * set all apptainers containers and add vcf to bcf conversions
           * Update rule sambamba to use latest wrappers 0.11.0    * Add singularity containers